Dr. Vijai S Shankar MD.PhD.

 Love as a question:

 Firstly, one must understand whether “what is love” can be a question which can be answered?
 Love cannot be a question.
-For, if it is a question then an answer should be there.
-If the answer is there where is it?
+For, if it is a question, then an answer should be there.
+If the answer is there, where is it?
 This question is ancient and an answer should have been found by now!
-If the answer has been found the question would have disappeared.
-But the question still remains meaning the answer has not been found.
-If it has not been found as yet then what is the certainty that it will be found.
-May be the mind can never find the answer!
+If the answer has been found, the question would have disappeared.
+But the question still remains meaning that the answer has not been found.
+If it has not been found as yet, then what is the certainty that it will be found.
+Maybe the mind can never find the answer!
 Also, a single answer, which will please all minds, is not possible for each mind has its own ideas of love.
 Hence a universal answer is an illusion.
-Individual answers are there for love and for this very reason there are arguments about love for each mind will contradict the answer of another mind.
+Individual answers are there for love and for this very reason there are arguments about love, for each mind will contradict the answer of another mind.
 This contradiction is normal for each mind lives in a different point in time.
 Hence “what is love” is an illusionary question, which has no answer!

 Love as concepts:

 Love is not something to know about!
 Whatever is known by the mind is merely a concept.
-Love cannot be a concept, for concepts are different in every mind and love is not so limited to be different in each mind.
+Love cannot be a concept, for concepts are different in every mind and love is not so limited as to be different in each mind.
 Love is neither a concept nor an opinion.
 Love is not something you can convey through words either.
 Words cannot convey what you really want to say.
-When the mind comes in to answer the question what is love?
-It puts forth its conditioned concepts of love, which has been doctrined to it from without.
+When the mind comes in to answer the question what is love, it puts forth its conditioned concepts of love, which have been indoctrinated about it from without.
 These concepts address love as to how it should be!
 Should means the future.
-This future will never come and so the concepts of love never actualize.
+This future will never come and so the concepts of love never actualise.
 This creates agony among lovers.
 The concepts take the form of an expectation, a demand, a manipulation.
-Each ego merely tries to dominate the other.
-Because concepts are not identical arguments and anger replaces love.
+Each ego merely tries to dominate the other because concepts are not identical arguments and anger replaces love.
 Love then becomes merely an interval between two fights.
-This interval, mind calls love and even this is not love.
-For the resting period between fights, which the mind calls, love is actually a resting period before the next fight erupts to defend each mind’s concepts of love.
-All notions and concepts of love is merely a bargain!
+This interval mind calls love and even this is not love.
+This is because the resting period between fights, which the mind calls love, is actually a resting period before the next fight erupts to defend ,each mind’s concepts of love.
+All notions and concepts of love are merely a bargain!
 Hence concepts too cannot be love.

 EGO and love:

-It is the ego, which asks the question what is love?
-Firstly it is wise to remember that the ego is false and so the question also becomes false.
+It is the ego which asks the question: what is love?
+Firstly, it is wise to remember that the ego is false and so the question also becomes false.
 Secondly, the answers given by the ego to itself or to others too will be false too.
 This falsity is taken as truth by the ego.
 That which is false cannot be in life.
 This is the reason one finds it hard to find love in life.
-When the ego says, “I love you” it merely means that “I need to be loved” this is domination, a kind of a mental slavery.
-Due to dependency and security the other caters to the needs and demands of the dominant ego’s demands.
+When the ego says, “I love you”, it merely means that “I need to be loved”.
+This is domination, a kind of a mental slavery.
+Due to dependency and security, the other caters to the needs and demands of the dominant ego’s demands.
 This the dominant ego thinks is love, which is in fact just tolerance posing as love.
-So long as the ego is present love cannot be present.
-For the ego is always in the past or the future and love is always in the timeless now.
+So long as the ego is present, love cannot be present.
+This is because the ego is always in the past or the future and love is always in the timeless now.
 Love happens the moment the ego is dissolved into the beloved.
 Only the other remains and the ego is absent.
 Then love will blossom to such an extent that even the other will disappear and then two will be absent and only one will remain.
 Nameless and formless.
 This being is love.